Daniele Polencic

 HTTP isn't the only protocol that can benefit from long-lived TCP connections.

-If your app uses a database, the connection isn't opened and closed every time you wish to retrieve a record or a document.
+If your app uses a database, the connection isn't opened and closed whenever you wish to retrieve a record or a document.

 Instead, the TCP connection is established once and kept open.